Oracle ERP Cloud Implementation

 ERP Cloud Implementation FAQs

 An ERP system allows people throughout an enterprise to confidently use integrated data across business departments and lines of business.
-So, the finance team and human resources, for example, can rely upon clean, uniform data found in the ERP system for their processes; if you contrast that to situations where each of these two departments have their own (different!) data/processes, and you can see the value of ERP.
+So, the finance team and human resources, for example, can rely upon clean, uniform data found in the ERP system for their processes; if you contrast that to situations where each of these two departments has their own (different!) data/processes, and you can see the value of ERP.
 An ERP system allows companies to accurately attribute and track costs, with data entries appearing in the centralized general ledger in a uniformly-understood way.

 When you choose a Cloud solution for your ERP system, your company benefits in numerous ways, including: